athensresearch/athens/README.md

 - [Governance](GOVERNANCE.md) — BDFL + Core Team + Guardians + Athenians
 - [Code of Conduct](CODE_OF_CONDUCT.md) — our values and guidelines, AKA how to be an awesome Athenian

-# Contribute
+# Run or Contribute

-Athens is currently read-only and pre-alpha.
+Athens is currently **read-only** and pre-alpha.
 If you want to run Athens or contribute, follow the instructions in [Contributing](https://github.com/athensresearch/athens/blob/master/CONTRIBUTING.md).

 # Patronize Us